AdaCore/learn/content/courses/advanced-ada/parts/data_types/types_representation.rst

 Discarding names
 ----------------

-As we know, we can use the :ada:`'Image` attribute of a type to get a string associated with this type.
+As we know, we can use the :ada:`Image` attribute of a type to get a string associated with this type.
 This is useful for example when we want to display a user message for an enumeration type: